 What compounds the situation is choosing to lie in the first place, as usually you need to lie again to cover that first lie.

-So just be honest at all times, and the relationship then suddenly gets on the right track.
-Remain true, and your mate will trust in you and the relationship.
+Just be honest at all times, and the relationship will get on the right track.
+Remain true, and your spouse will trust in you and the relationship.

 8.) – Never Borrow Or Steal

-If you think you’re entitled, or your mate is a hoarder, you still need to alter your mindset.
+Never think you’re entitled, or your spouse is a cheap miser hoarder, as you need to alter your mindset.

 If you’re not able to work this out, then you might as well divide the assets right now.